erikhuan/erikhuan.github.io/essays/meteor-gotchas.md

 ## Meteor and Semantic UI

-If you are like me and you just recently started learning Semantic UI, you will probably realize that a lot of your HTML tags are going to be mainly divs.
+If you are like me and just recently started learning Semantic UI, you will probably realize that a lot of your HTML tags are going to be mainly divs.
 When coding with Meteor, specifically in Intellij, this poses some problems.
 Normally if you wanted to declare say a form with Semantic UI you could type,

 ```
 <div class="ui form">